rohitnirban/robofest-4.0/README.md

 ## 💻 Command Line Interface
 For the tech-savvy, our command line interface (CLI) allows you to interact with the system, execute commands, and retrieve data efficiently.

-Stay tuned for more exciting updates and features! 🚀